The Spotlight Principle™

 Have you ever noticed that people rarely pay attention until something important is at risk?

-Then he walked into the room and asked a simple question.
+Then he walked into the studio and asked a simple question:

-That executive’s question stayed with me throughout my career in television and later in branding.
+That question stayed with me throughout my career in television and later, in branding.

 The stories that stay with us do so because they reflect the stakes we recognize in our own lives.